diffblue/gitlab/doc/user/group/saml_sso/index.md

 ![Issuer and callback for configuring SAML identity provider with GitLab.com](img/group_saml_configuration_information.png)

+If your account is the only owner in the group after SAML is set up, you can't unlink the account.
+To [unlink the account](#unlinking-accounts), set up another user as a group owner.

 ### NameID

 GitLab.com uses the SAML NameID to identify users.
 The NameID element: